Film selection

 Five prizes are awarded during the festival.

-The Alpine Mag Award
+Alpine Mag Award

 The UshuaiaTV Award

 For the third year running, UshuaiaTV, FODACIM and the Chamonix Film Festival are joining forces for the UshuaiaTV Mountains & Environment Award.
-This award is a call for projects with a prize fund of €17,500.
+This award is a call for pitches with a prize fund of €17,500.

 Ushuaia TV award